 EdAid is a peer-to-peer lending platform that connects students looking to borrow the funds needed for their Higher Education with the community (Lenders) who are motivated to support the students.
-EdAid itself does not lend money to borrowers.
+EdAid itself does not lend money to borrowers1.

 EdAid is a social enterprise and our mission is to build a fairer, more sustainable education funding system, which aims to reduce the cost for students, broaden access to education and enable the community to get behind the students they believe in.

 EdAid also acts as a great way for students to surface their profile with potential employers, showcase their talent and take greater control over their financial future.

 It is however, important to note that students should only ever borrow what they can afford to repay back.
 Whilst there are no interest charges added by EdAid, your repayments are linked to inflation and as such may rise or fall in line with the CPI.
 CPI Indexation Rate will be set monthly in line with the rate of CPI in the UK as reported by the Office of National Statistics (ONS) and 1/12th of this rate will applied to the borrower’s account each month.

 In addition, EdAid charges a ‘one-time 5% facilitation fee, equivalent to 5p for every pound you borrow via the platform.

 EdAid does not charge any fees to lenders looking to support students, nor is EdAid ever party to a loan.
 We do administer the loan on behalf of the borrower and lender until the loan is fully repaid.